 Danny Barreto received his PhD in Hispanic Languages & Literature and a graduate certificate in Women’s Studies from Stony Brook University, SUNY (2010).
 His research centers largely on Galician and Spanish narrative, while drawing heavily on his background in Latin American and Caribbean studies and gender theory.

-Danny’s most recent work in the area of Galician studies engages with sexuality, gender, language, and national identity in literary and cinematic production from the late 19th century onward.
-Recent publications have appeared in journals such as Journal of Spanish Cultural Studies, Galicia 21 and Galician Review, as well as the edited volume Queering Iberia: Iberian Masculinities at the Margins (2012).
+Danny’s most recent work in the area of Galician studies engages with sexuality, gender, language, and national identity in literary and cinematic production from the late 19th through 21st centuries.
+Recent publications have appeared in journals such as Journal of Spanish Cultural Studies, Galicia 21 and Abriu: Textuality Studies on Brazil, Galicia and Portugal, as well as the edited volumes Rerouting Galician Studies: Multidisciplinary Interventions (2017) and Queering Iberia: Iberian Masculinities at the Margins (2012).
 He has taught courses on Spanish and Latin American literature, women's studies, translation, and language.

 - “Ir de morto, ir de vivo: Galicians in a State of Living Death.”
 Journal of Spanish Cultural Studies 12.4 (2011): 385-99

 - “A promiscuidade sexual, lingüística e rexional da novela galega do século XIX: un estudo de A cruz de salgueiro de Xesús Rodríguez López.”
 Galicia 21: Journal of Contemporary Galician Studies 3 (2011): 3-18

 - “Ladies of Providence: The Absence of Motherhood and Motherland in Irene Vilar’s The Ladies’ Gallery: A Memoir of Family Secrets.”
 Revista de Estudios Hispánicos 34.1 (2007): 3-18